gabrieletassoni/schema_based_api/README.md

 # v2?

 Yes, this is the second version of such an effort and you can note it from the api calls, which are all under the ```/api/v2``` namespace the [/api/v1](https://github.com/gabrieletassoni/thecore_api) one, was were it all started, many ideas are ported from there, such as the generation of the automatic model based crud actions, as well as custom actions definitions and all the things that make also this gem useful for my daily job were already in place, but it was too coupled with [thecore](https://github.com/gabrieletassoni/thecore)'s [rails_admin](https://github.com/sferik/rails_admin) UI, making it impossible to create a complete UI-less, API only application, out of the box and directly based of the DB schema, with all the bells and whistles I needed (mainly self adapting, data and schema driven API functionalities).
-So it all began again, making a better thecore_api gem into this schema_based_api gem, more polished, more functional and self contained.
+So it all began again, making a better thecore_api gem into this model_driven_api gem, more polished, more functional and self contained.

 # Standards Used